-To which we ask a counter-question: you spend your college years emptying kegs and bingeing on Netflix, and come placement season, your resume is full of...full of what exactly?
+To which we ask a counter-question: you spend your college years emptying kegs and bingeing on Netflix and come placement season, your resume is full of...full of what exactly?

 Sure, the chances of landing a paid internship are slim, but in the long run, it's going to benefit you in ways more than one.
-A half-decent internship will beef up your college resume and exponentially increase the probability of companies rushing to bag you.
+A half-decent internship will beef up your intern resume and exponentially increase the probability of companies rushing to bag you.

 In addition to that, internships are a brilliant way to bridge the skills gap we talked about earlier.
 No amount of lectures and theoretical knowledge can prepare you for the real world than a single day of an internship will.

 Say you just entered college and are eyeing a particular industry or job profile - graphic designer for instance.
 A short stint as a graphic design intern will tell you more about the nuances of the profile than countless hours and days of Googling will.
 And when college gets over, you'll be better prepared to decide if you want to pursue that as a career or not.

 You get to understand how workplaces work in general and you'll have a substantial idea of the real world so you can prepare yourself even before you enter.
 You'll have a taste of what slogging in a job tastes like.

 And guess what?
 Recruiters will know that too.
 Any hiring decision is costly (in terms of money, time, and resource) and a company would rather invest their resources in someone who they think will be able to withstand the workplace environment and deliver.